The smart phenomenon that is the backbone of the Internet of Things (IoT) may be reaching coming-of-age.

 Some makers of smart televisions use this information internally, providing users with tools and advertisements that are deemed beneficial and that they are more likely to be interested in.
 However, some sell that data to third parties.
 Facebook is now infamous for the internal and external monetization of user data.
 Companies like Cambridge Analytica sold processed data on the promise of hyper-targeted advertising possibilities and detailed demographic, and advertising susceptibility, breakdowns.

 Do you want to make sure IoT is right for your business?
-Contact us for a free consultation!
+Contact us for a consultation!

 Data collected and the patterns gleaned from it are incredibly valuable to marketers . . . and cyber criminals.